 The price of a clasp varies depending on the style and material.
 Precision-engineered clasps tend to be more expensive, as do those crafted from precious metals.
 When selecting a clasp for a piece you really like, buy the very best option you can afford.
 The clasp is what stands between you and losing your jewelry, so it's worth a little extra investment.

 Keep Your Jewelry Secure

 The best clasp for your jewelry depends on personal preference, the type of item, your budget, and other factors.
-Knowing your options can help you find a secure clasp that will keep your jewelry safe for many years to come.
+Just like with chain styles, metals, and other factors, knowing your options can help you find the jewelry clasp type that will keep your jewelry safe for many years to come.